 - Coffee or tea (without milk)

 - Italian ice (no red)

 At 6PM: Mix HALF of Miralax powder with 1st 32 oz bottle of Gatorade in a large pitcher.
 Stir until completely dissolved.
 Drink an 8 oz glass of the solution every 15 minutes until you finish the mixture.
-It may take 1-2 hours before you begin to have diarrhea.
-If you develop cramping, bloating or nausea while drinking the preparation, you should stop drinking for about a half an hour.
+It may take 1-2 hours before you begin to have bowel movements.
+If you develop cramping, bloating, or nausea while drinking the preparation, you should stop drinking for about a half an hour.
 Then you can resume drinking the solution.
-The diarrhea will usually continue for several hours after completing the bowel preparation.
+Diarrhea will usually continue for several hours after completing the bowel preparation.

-NOTE – Failure to take the preparation as indicated may result in poorly cleansed colon and possible cancellation of procedure.
+NOTE – Failure to take the preparation as indicated may result in a poorly cleansed colon and possible cancellation of the procedure.

 - You may take your vital medications with a small sip of water.